ATSSC Accessibility Plan

 Action 4: Review requirements regarding the prevention and blocking of assistive or adaptive technologies, software or equipment

-Communications other than ICT includes all the ways in which the ATSSC communicates such as letters, e-mails, forms, templates, procedures, instructions, verbal communications, and images, among other methods.
+Communication, other than information and communication technologies includes all the ways in which the ATSSC communicates such as letters, emails, forms, templates, procedures, instructions, verbal communications, and images, among other methods.

 ATSSC employees outside of the Communications team play a crucial role in everyday communications with Canadians and other parties accessing justice.
 They communicate complex ideas and information in clear and direct ways to those accessing justice.